 This course prepares students for the role of a phlebotomist including all aspects of specimen collection and processing while maintaining high standards of professionalism.
 (4 credits, 4 Lecture)

 Phlebotomy Practicum

 Prerequisite: AHE 047

 This course provides intense clinical training in a patient care environment to achieve the skills required to become a competent and professional phlebotomist.
-Upon completion, student is eligible to take the PET (ASCP) certification exam.
-Course Level Fee 3 (2 credits, 2 Lab/Lab-Discussion)
+Course Level Fee 4 (2 credits, 10 Lab/Lab-Discussion)